 Part 5: Challenging the Power Lines tells the stories of everyday families and civil rights activists who sought to cross over, redraw, or erase schooling and housing boundaries in metropolitan Hartford, focusing primarily on the past five decades.
 When comparing these stories, we learn that the tools of privilege do not stand still, but evolve when confronted by civil rights challenges.
 In turn, this requires newer generations of activists to continually rethink and revise strategies to address the limited successes of prior years.
 After Connecticut civil rights advocates won legislative bans against overt racial discrimination in public housing in the late 1940s, and most private housing in the 1960s, they needed to create more sophisticated strategies to combat racial steering and redlining practices, since these were more difficult to prove without direct testing and quantitative studies.
 Similarly, although activists won a 1965 state constitutional amendment for equal public schools, initial efforts to implement this law were equally challenged in moving students or dollars across city-suburban district lines.
 This portion concludes with the 1996 courtroom victory of the Sheff v O’Neill school integration plaintiffs, where Connecticut’s highest court outlawed the segregation of Hartford minority students, but left the specifics of the remedy to be determined by a suburban-dominated political process.

-Part 6: Crossing the Lines by Choice describes the present-day political compromises that have emerged from battles over schooling and housing boundaries.
+Part 6: Choosing to Cross the Lines describes the present-day political compromises that have emerged from battles over schooling and housing boundaries.
 When civil rights activists finally pressured Connecticut leaders to deliver on the promise of integration with the Sheff remedies, beginning in 2003, the agreement hinged on voluntary public school choice that did not require participation by any individual, or initially, any suburban district.
 Instead, state leaders agreed to expand interdistrict magnet schools, with highly-desirable curricular offerings in the arts, sciences, and other specialties to attract white suburban families to voluntarily enroll their children in the same school as urban students of color.
 The Sheff remedy signals a tangible civil rights victory.
 As of 2015, state funding for 48 interdistrict magnet schools and the Open Choice city-suburban transfer program enrolls about 12,000 Hartford minority students (or 45 percent of the total) in racially integrated settings.
 But compromises come at a cost.
 Interdistrict schools merely blur the boundary lines, rather than erase the root causes of inequality.
 Furthermore, this voluntary integration plan protects suburban white privilege, and our data analysis shows how it favors more privileged Hartford families.
 The Sheff remedy has attracted critics from all sides, but the suburban-dominated state government has resisted change and threatened to unilaterally drop all support, despite the judge’s order.
 At present, the Sheff schooling compromise—and related housing voucher policies that promise greater choice—are caught in a standoff, with suburban interests holding the upper hand.

 Conclusion: Where Do We Draw the Line? offers historical reflections on present-day policy decisions *to come*.